mpwalkerdine/elicit/specs/syntax.md

 Specs are markdown documents which are made executable through the use of "steps".
 They are then executed by a normal `go test` run.

-For example, the scenarios below make use of the file created below.
+For example, the scenarios below make use of the file created in the next step:

 + Create a `spec_test.go` file: